Should I Start A For-Profit Or Non-Profit Ministry?

 What is a for-profit?

 A for-profit is a business.
-Its primary goal is to make an income from the products or services it sells in the marketplace (it can also be used if someone wants to go self-employed).
+Its primary goal is to make an income from the products or services you sell online or in person (it can also be used if someone wants to go self-employed).
 If you live in the UK, there is more than one legal structure you can choose from.
 And depending on how you’re called to serve the people in your ministry, a for-profit ministry model can have a charitable aspect on the side (a social enterprise) or connect with a nonprofit organisation you believe would benefit from your charitable contribution.

-If you are considering this type of legal structure, note that yours will look different from someone else’s if you’re both setting up a ministry in the marketplace.
+If you are considering this type of legal structure, note that yours will look different from someone else’s if you’re both setting up a ministry online.

 Structuring Your Ministry As A Business